YPM-Informatics/COPISClient/doc/CommandReference.md

 **USB PTP Camera Control**
 * *Shutter Release*
+  * In development
 * *Auto Focus*
+  * In development
 * *Bulb Mode*
+  * In development
 * *Transfer Imgaery*
+  * In development
 * *Live View*
+  * In development

 **Other Commands**
 * *Pause/Resume Processing*